itsmeknt/emacs-config/README.md

 # Overview

 This is my personal emacs set up as of May 19, 2025.
+Tested with Emacs 30.1.
 I use the following packages:

 1. Magit - git management
 2. imenu-list - source code outline